geochri/Food-Classification/README.md

 | Ram  | 8 Gb  |
 | GPU | Nvidia GTX - 1050ti  |

-System almost spent 4-5 days to process the complicated network structure.
-The framework for deep learning is the latest edition of PyTorch.
-We applied the transfer learning method to our model which is by using the pretrained model as a <a href="https://www.kaggle.com/pytorch/densenet121/kernels">checkpoint</a> and continue to train the neural network.
-Reason is pretty simple, ImageNet has very large amount of dataset and is trained on precised with well equipped systems.
+The machine spent 4-5 days to process the complicated network structure and complete the learning task.
+We implemented our image classsification pipeline using the latest edition of PyTorch (as at 19/08/2019).
+We applied the transfer learning method to our model which by using the pretrained Densenet-161 model in the following steps:

- - At first, use a pretrained model of DenseNet-161.
-Load a checkpoint from the pretrained model, which is a file that stores all the tensors after months of training for the ImageNet dataset.
+ - At first, with a pretrrained DenseNet-161 model, we loaded a <a href="https://www.kaggle.com/pytorch/densenet121/kernels">checkpoint</a>.
+The checkpoints file contains all the tensors after months of training with the ImageNet dataset.
- - Second step is to concentrate on the last layer of the network and recognize classes of food images.
-Remember to shift the classifier from ImageNet to Food-101, 101 means having 101 classes and ImageNet have 1001.
+ - Secondly, we redefined the classifier part of the model (i.e `model.classifier()`) to fit our number of outputs classes (101) as derived from our inout data classes.
+Side note: ImageNet trained networks have 1001 output classes by default.
- - Here is a sample code snippet of classifier.
-You can observe the number of classes have modified to fit with the food dataset.
-We finally manipulate the softmax.
-Then we retrain the last layer to get a model based on the pre-trained model.
+ - Below is a sample code snippet for the classifier block (i.e `model.classifier()`) we implemented.
+You can observe the number of classes have been modified to fit with the food-101 dataset classes (i.e 101).
 ```
 classifier = nn.Sequential(OrderedDict([
                           ('fc1', nn.Linear(1024, 500)),